engin100/980/tutorials.md

 If your code is failing to upload to your Arduino, try the troubleshooting steps listed above, as well as trying to press and hold the reset button on the Arduino for a period of time and continue holding it while plugging it into the computer.
 Sometimes this can help an Arduino that is stuck executing code forever to take a break to accept your new code.

+Additionally, if uploading is failing, try changing to a different bootloader.
+This is under tools, and you can try switching between the old and new bootloaders.

 ### Viewing Arduino Output

 Arduinos have 2 main ways of interfacing and displaying data on your computer.
 These are through the Serial Monitor, and the Serial Plotter.
 Both are accessible via the buttons in the top right-hand corner of the Arduino IDE.